CodaGott/StudentSystemWithJDBC/README.md

-﻿# Student Management System built With JDBC
+﻿# Student Management System built With JDBC and Core Java